 Soon after they started Dulas, one of the founders of the company went to Sub-Saharan Africa.
 He was shocked at the level of poverty he witnessed and the lack of a reliable power supply.
 Many of the countries visited at the time were also conflict zones and many people were dying because they couldn’t receive blood transfusions, simply because there was no access to blood storage facilities.

-We realised that, with so much solar energy in these countries, it would be relatively easy to create much-needed blood storage refrigeration solutions using solar power.
+He realised that, with so much solar energy in these countries, it would be relatively easy to create much-needed blood storage refrigeration solutions using solar power.
 This was one of the first products that Dulas went on to produce.
-This quickly evolved, using the same technology to develop safe vaccination product storage, so that solar refrigeration would not just help to save people’s lives in hospitals, but could also prevent illnesses from occurring in the first place through vaccination.
+This quickly evolved to become a main focus of Dulas around the world: using the same technology to develop safe vaccination product storage, so that solar refrigeration would not just help to save people’s lives in hospitals, but could also prevent illnesses from occurring in the first place through vaccination.

 Building renewable energy schemes requires all sorts of skills, talents, people, and technology.
 However, there are three principles I would like to focus on when it comes to communities that want to develop their own projects or initiatives – the 3 P’s’ - which are, ‘persistence’, ‘patience’ and ‘politeness’.